Areas of Work

 - Viswanath Lab - A program led by Dr. Vish Viswanath (HSPH) that focuses on ensuring all sections of society benefit equally from biomedical and communication revolutions through research and training in translational communication.

 - YMCA Roxbury Youth Tobacco Program - An innovative youth peer-to-peer education project on tobacco and vaping prevention in collaboration with Roxbury YMCA and CCEE.

 Community Health Education

 The Center for Cancer Equity and Engagement is able to provide cancer education and outreach to community groups and organizations across the state via our Community Health Educator.
 As part of the National Cancer Institute's National Outreach Network, we provide tailored education on the topics of clinical trials and HPV vaccination.
 If your organization, community group, school or church is interested in having an educational forum on these topics, we are happy to support.
-Please contact Devan Carr to learn more.
+Please contact Leslie Agyemfra to learn more.